Synopsis of California High-Speed Rail

 Borrowed State Funding for the System and “Connectivity Projects”

 By approving Proposition 1A, California voters authorized the State of California to borrow $9.95 billion for the high-speed rail system. $9 billion would go directly to the California High-Speed Rail Authority to ‘match’ federal and/or private funds for the high-speed rail system. $995 million would go to regional and local transportation agencies to spend on “connectivity projects.”
+It is integral that the State is well connected given the large number of sightseers and tourists that come to see things like whale watching California amongst other trips on their itinerary.

 To borrow the $9.95 billion, the California State Treasurer issues (sells) bonds to investors.
 The state then pays back the borrowed money to bond holders – with interest – over many years.
 The estimated total interest on the Proposition 1A bonds will cost $19.4 billion.
 The state has already sold bonds for the “connectivity projects,” which were specifically identified in a state law (SB1029) enacted in 2012 that determined where money would go.